 - Top End Overhaul: Visually inspect each valve for any signs damage: this may include burnt seats, scoring of the stem or necking of the stem.
 This is a useful check as it will indicate very poor maintenance.
-Valves are replaced at both top end and full overhauls. - Check that the heads of the valves protrude into the combustion chamber by the amount indicated in the drawing below if the heads of the valves are recessed into the roof of the combustion chamber then new cylinder heads must be fitted.
+Valves are replaced at both top end and full overhauls. - Check that the heads of the valves protrude into the combustion chamber by the amount indicated in the drawing below - if the heads of the valves are recessed into the roof of the combustion chamber then new cylinder heads must be fitted.
 It is recommended that overhaulers do not attempt to replace the valve seats in the heads as this job requires special tools and extreme temperature differences. - If refacing is required the inlet and exhaust faces should both be ground to 45°.
 Both valve and seat face have a parallel contact of 45° there is no undercutting.

 This document is controlled while it remains on the Jabiru server.
-Once this no longer applies the document becomes uncontrolled.

-ISSUE 19 20 21 22 23 Dated: May 2021 Issued By: DM Page: 79 of 205
+Once this no longer applies the document becomes uncontrolled. becomes uncontrolled.
+ISSUE 19 20 21 22 23 24 Dated: 30/08/2024 Issued By: DM Page: 79 of 205

-Engine Overhaul Manual Jabiru Aircraft Pty Ltd Same!
-JEM0001-23 Jabiru 2200 & 3300 Aircraft Engines
+Engine Overhaul Manual Jabiru Aircraft Pty Ltd Starro L JEM0001-24 Jabiru 2200 & 3300 / Aircraft Engines